hyperledger/iroha/docs/source/api/queries.rst

-The response contains a list of `pending transactions <../core_concepts/glossary.html#pending-transactions>`_, the amount of all stored pending transactions for the user and the information requeired to query the subsequent page (if exists).
+The response contains a list of `pending transactions <../core_concepts/glossary.html#pending-transactions>`_, the amount of all stored pending transactions for the user and the information required to query the subsequent page (if exists).

 .. csv-table::
     :header: "Field", "Description", "Constraint", "Example"
     :widths: 15, 30, 20, 15

-        "Transactions", "an array of pending transactions", "Pending transactions", "{tx1, tx2…}" "All transactions size", "a number of stored transactions", "greater >= 0", "0" "Next batch info", "A reference to the next page - the message might be not set in a response", "", "" "First tx hash", "hash of the first transaction in the next batch",  "hash in hex format", "bddd58404d1315e0eb27902c5d7c8eb0602c16238f005773df406bc191308929"
+        "Transactions", "an array of pending transactions", "Pending transactions", "{tx1, tx2…}" "All transactions size", "the number of stored transactions", "all_transactions_size >= 0", "0" "Next batch info", "A reference to the next page - the message might be not set in a response", "", "" "First tx hash", "hash of the first transaction in the next batch",  "hash in hex format", "bddd58404d1315e0eb27902c5d7c8eb0602c16238f005773df406bc191308929"
-        "Batch size", "Minimum page size required to fetch the next batch", "greater > 0", "3"
+        "Batch size", "Minimum page size required to fetch the next batch", "batch_size > 0", "3"

 Get Pending Transactions (deprecated)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^